elluminance/el-crosscode-tweaks/README.md

 ## Action Steps
 Many new action steps that are designed to simplify the creation of various actions - both player and enemy!

 **Note:** The examples will use comments as a way of filling in missing/"unneeded" data to illustrate how to use the action steps - though they WILL NOT work with comments in actual practice.
-Remember that JSON does not support comments, I'm merely using them here for demonstration purposes only.
+Remember that JSON does not support comments, I'm merely using them here for demonstration purposes only. **HOWEVER**, if you are using a new version of CCLoader (one with Simplify v2.13.0 or higher) - JSON with Comments (which includes trailing commas) can and will be supported for all JSON files!

 Table of Contents:
 * Flow Control: